 How To Recruit & Retain Volunteers

-This blog was written by Sarah Meggers, an Executive Search Recruiter at Vanderbloemen.
+This blog was written by Sarah Meggers, Recruiting Manager at Vanderbloemen.

 Volunteers are the lifeblood of the church.
 They help on every level to get things done and make it great.
 So knowing that volunteers are such an integral part of every church, how do you recruit them and keep them coming back?

 Your task won’t draw them in, the purpose of the work and how it makes an impact will.
 I hate to break it to you, but your task of preparing the snack for VBS or running the computer for worship or greeting people isn’t what’s compelling.
 It’s why it matters that is.
 What difference does it make to have a snack at VBS?
 How does running the computer for worship draw people closer to Jesus?
 It’s the answers to these questions that are why people say yes, so invite them into the impact, not the task.

 While your volunteers may not be ministry veterans, they are absolutely capable of doing complex work!
 And they want to make a difference!
 Remember that the person you are asking to help you is a high school teacher or a retired engineer or a high-capacity executive assistant or a stay-at-home parent - all that have amazing gifts and are fully capable of handling big things that need to be done.
 They want to make an impact, so give them impactful work to do.

 Once they’ve said yes, make sure they know they’re not going to be thrown into the deep end and immediately expected to know how to swim.
 It’s your job as a leader to make sure they have the knowledge and the resources to complete whatever it is you’re asking of them.
 As you do this, they also need to know that they aren’t alone.
 Remind them and show them that you are there for them however you can to help them succeed.

 4. Trust them to do the work, and encourage them at every turn!